Which U.S. counties have the most crop acreage in drought?

 What this tool answers

-- Where is the coverage gap — uninsured planted acres — concentrated for corn, soybeans, wheat, cotton, and sorghum?
+- Which U.S. counties have the most planted acreage under active drought right now, for corn, soybeans, wheat, cotton, and sorghum?

 - Which counties' growing seasons are forecast to worsen under NOAA's 90-day Seasonal Drought Outlook?